 The production and sales of Audi automobiles have been increasing for many years now.
-In 2013, the Company delivered more than 1.57 million units.
-With success, however, comes greater responsibility – to the customers, to the environment and in our management of energy resources.
-Audi is meeting this challenge by further reducing fuel consumption and developing new technologies in the areas of drive systems and fuels.
-The primary objective is to drastically reduce CO2 emissions.
+In 2014, the company delivered over 1.74 million vehicles.
+With success, however, comes greater responsibility – to customers, the environment and natural resources.
+Audi is meeting this challenge by improving fuel economy further and developing new technologies in the areas of drive systems and fuels.
+The primary goal is to reduce CO2 emissions drastically.

 The Audi e-gas project makes an important contribution towards carbon-neutral mobility.
 It involves generating synthetic natural gas in a power-to-gas plant, which serves as fuel for the gas-powered Audi models.
 Along with its potential for carbon-neutral operation and low fuel costs, this technology offers other benefits as well.